quarto-dev/quarto-actions/examples/example-06-no-render.md

     render: false
 ```

-## Chaining render then publish

-By default, `quarto publish` will render to all format defined before publishing.
+## Rendering a single format

-If you need to customize the rendering step, e.g only render one format in CI before publishing, use a two step process:
+The `render: false` choice is all-or-nothing.
+If you need to customize the rendering step, e.g. only render one format in CI before publishing, use a two step process:

-* `quarto render` by providing the targer output format
+* use the `quarto-actions/render@v2` action and provide a target output format (in this example YAML configuration, we use the HTML format)
-* `quarto publish --no-render` to skip re-rendering before publishing
+* use the `quarto-actions/publish@v2` action with `render: false` to skip rendering before publishing (in this example YAML configuration, we publish to GitHub Pages)

 ```yaml
 - name: Render Book project